 Beneficiaries unsatisfied with the gaps in their Medicare benefits may consider enrolling in one of 10 Medicare Supplement plans in Alaska.
-While Advantage plans replace Original Medicare, supplemental plans complement the original benefits.
-Medicare Supplement plans in Alaska give beneficiaries a chance to eliminate the out-of-pocket costs that come with the federal Medicare program.
+While Advantage plans replace Original Medicare, Medicare Supplemental plans complement the original benefits.
+Medicare Supplement plans in Alaska allow beneficiaries to eliminate the out-of-pocket costs that come with the federal Medicare program.

-The first step to choosing between Medigap policies is to compare the benefits and cost of all plan options.
+The first step in choosing between Medigap policies is to compare the benefits and costs of all plan options.
 There are three supplemental insurance policy options that most Alaska beneficiaries select because they cover a variety of medical expenses at reasonable prices.

-- Plan F coverage includes Medicare Part A deductible, Medicare Part B deductible, Part B coinsurance, foreign travel emergency care, and Part B excess charges.
+- Medigap Plan F coverage includes Medicare Part A deductible, Medicare Part B deductible, Part B coinsurance, foreign travel emergency care, and Part B excess charges.

 - Maximizes out-of-pocket costs but comes with the highest monthly premiums.

 - Eligibility is limited to beneficiaries with a Medicare Part B effective date prior to January 1, 2020.

-- Policy includes everything covered by F plans except for the Medicare Part B deductible.
+- Medigap Plan G includes everything covered by F plans except for the Medicare Part B deductible.
 The Part A deductible is covered.

-- All beneficiaries are eligible to apply regardless of Original Medicare start date.
+- All beneficiaries are eligible to apply regardless of the Original Medicare start date.

 Medicare Supplement Insurance Plan N

-- Plan N has no coverage for Part B excess charges or deductible.
+- Medigap Plan N has no coverage for Part B excess charges or deductible.
 Part A deductible is covered.

 - Requires beneficiaries to pay up to $20 to see a doctor and up to $50 for emergency room visits.